theuerc/interview_simulator/README.md

 ```
 Then go to http://localhost:8080/

-    3.5 At this point the sqlite database should be created.
-You can check this by running the following command in the root directory:
+At this point the sqlite database should be created.
+You can check this by running the following command in the root directory, or you can just move to the next step:
     ```bash
     sqlite3 dev.db
     sqlite> .tables